 Institutional Aid: Need, merit and mission-based awards

-Graduate Federal Loans: Stafford Unsubsidized Loans, Perkins Loans, and Graduate Plus Loans
+Graduate Federal Loans: Federal Direct Unsubsidized Loans and Federal Direct Graduate Plus Loans

 What documents do I need to submit to be considered for "need-based" financial aid?

 Free Application for Federal Student Aid (FAFSA) (School Code: 002707)

 Half-time students are only eligible for Federal Direct Unsubsidized loans and require students to register for at least six credits per semester.